 Do you have any tips for crispy oven baked tofu?

 Why yes I do!
 I’m glad you asked.
-I have a new way of making oven baked tofu that requires very little oil, and very little active cooking time.
-They puff up just as a good tofu puff should, and you can find the recipe here really soon.
+I have a way of making oven baked tofu that requires very little oil, and very little active cooking time.
+Follow the directions in this recipe, omitting the white pepper if you don’t want salt n pepa.

 Have you noticed a difference between different tofu brands?